v3ntur4X/solve_captcha_pje/README.md

 # Solve Captcha PJE

+This project is an implementation of the article ["Neural Network from scratch in Python"](https://towardsdatascience.com/math-neural-network-from-scratch-in-python-d6da9f29ce65)

 > Attention: this project saves the generated models in pickle format, so keep in mind that it may be executing malicious code lol (I'm thinking of another way to save the model)